Return to Inner Peace

 Sometimes peace comes as an answer.

-Sometimes it comes as the strength to release what you’ve been gripping too tightly.
+Sometimes it comes as the strength to release what you have been gripping too tightly.

 Ask God for rest.

-Peace becomes a lifestyle when you practice returning, again and again.
+Peace becomes more natural when you practice returning to it again and again.

 You are allowed to return to inner peace.